rkapl123/DBAddin/docs/DBFuncs.md

 Cells in other worksheets are also filled, these are also taking the reference relative to the current selection.
 If the worksheet doesn't exist it is created.

-There are no checks (except for Excels sheet boundaries) especially whether any cells are overwritten !
+There are no checks (except for Excels sheet boundaries), especially concerning overwriting any cells !

 If the setting `ConfigSelect` (or any other ConfigSelect, see [Other Settings](https://rkapl123.github.io/DBAddin#other-settings) is found in the settings, then the query template given there (e.g. `SELECT TOP 10 * FROM !Table!`) is used instead of the standard config (currently `SELECT TOP 10000 * FROM <Table>`) when inserting cell configurations.
 The respective Table is being replaced into `!Table!`.